ShukhratSobich/python-functions/README.md

 # python-functions
-different (non-trivial) examples of python function for beginners
+some (non-trivial) examples of python functions for beginners